A Survey on Cross-Lingual Summarization: Introduction

-Sequentially, we thoroughly introduce and summarize existing models, which are organized with respect to different paradigms, i.e., pipeline (\S~\ref{sec:pipeline}) and end-to-end (\S~\ref{sec:e2e}).
-In detail, the pipeline models adopt either translate-then-summarize approaches~\cite{Leuski2003CrosslingualCE,Boudin2011AGA,wan-2011-using,yao-etal-2015-phrase,Zhang2016AbstractiveCS,Pontes2018CrossLanguageTS,Wan2018CrosslanguageDS,ouyang-etal-2019-robust} or summarize-then-translate approaches~\cite{Orasan2008EvaluationOA,wan-etal-2010-cross}.
-For end-to-end models, they mainly fall into four categories, i.e., multi-task methods~\cite{zhu-etal-2019-ncls,Takase2020MultiTaskLF,cao-etal-2020-jointly,bai-etal-2021-cross,Liang2022AVH}, knowledge-distillation methods~\cite{Ayana2018ZeroShotCN,duan-etal-2019-zero,Nguyen2021ImprovingNC}, resource-enhanced methods~\cite{zhu-etal-2020-attend,Jiang2022ClueGraphSumLK} and pre-training methods~\cite{dou-etal-2020-deep,xu-etal-2020-mixed,Ma2021DeltaLMEP,chi-etal-2021-mt6,Wang2022ClidSumAB}.
+\modi{Next}, we thoroughly introduce and summarize existing models, which are organized with respect to different paradigms, i.e., pipeline (\S~\ref{sec:pipeline}) and end-to-end (\S~\ref{sec:e2e}).
+In detail, the pipeline models adopt either translate-then-summarize approaches~\cite{Leuski2003CrosslingualCE,Boudin2011AGA,wan-2011-using,yao-etal-2015-phrase,Zhang2016AbstractiveCS,Pontes2018CrossLanguageTS,Wan2018CrosslanguageDS,ouyang-etal-2019-robust} or summarize-then-translate approaches~\cite{Orasan2008EvaluationOA,wan-etal-2010-cross}. \modi{In this manner, the pipeline models avoid conducting XLS directly, thus bypassing the model challenge we discussed previously.
+However, the pipeline method suffers from error propagation and recurring latency, making it not suitable for the real-world scenario~\cite{ladhak-etal-2020-wikilingua}.
+Consequently, the end-to-end method has attracted more attention.
+To alleviate the model challenge, it generally utilizes the related tasks (e.g., MS and MT) as auxiliaries or resorts to external resources.} \modi{The end-to-end models} mainly fall into four categories, i.e., multi-task methods~\cite{zhu-etal-2019-ncls,Takase2020MultiTaskLF,cao-etal-2020-jointly,bai-etal-2021-cross,Liang2022AVH}, knowledge-distillation methods~\cite{Ayana2018ZeroShotCN,duan-etal-2019-zero,Nguyen2021ImprovingNC}, resource-enhanced methods~\cite{zhu-etal-2020-attend,Jiang2022ClueGraphSumLK} and pre-training methods~\cite{dou-etal-2020-deep,xu-etal-2020-mixed,Ma2021DeltaLMEP,chi-etal-2021-mt6,Wang2022ClidSumAB}.
 For each category, we will thoroughly go through the previous work and discuss the corresponding pros and cons.
 Finally, we also point out multiple promising directions on XLS to push forward the future research (\S~\ref{sec:prospects}), followed by the conclusion (\S~\ref{sec:conclusion}).
 Our contributions are concluded as follows: \begin{itemize}[leftmargin=*,topsep=0pt] \item To the best of our knowledge, this survey is the first that presents a thorough review of XLS. \item We comprehensively review the existing XLS work and carefully organize them according to different frameworks. \item We suggest multiple promising directions to facilitate future research on XLS. \end{itemize}